 So you were running your blog on WordPress.com.
-As most of us does, once we think to start a blog we create free blog on WordPress.com.
-Once it start getting some visitors we go the premium plan of WordPress.com.
-Everything seems to be falling in place till we start thinking about design customisation and additional features in our website.
-Also working out monetisation options also become challenging with limited options on WordPress.com.
-Now we start thinking about a website on our own separate hosting with full control on every aspect of the website.
-Instead of taking to some unfamiliar platform, it is always good to take it to the similar platform with more freedom.
+As most of us do, once we think to start a blog we create a free blog on WordPress.com.
+Once it starts getting some visitors we go the premium plan of WordPress.com.
+Everything seems to be falling in place till we start thinking about design customization and additional features on our website.
+Also working out monetization options also become challenging with limited options on WordPress.com.
+Now we start thinking about a website on our own separate hosting with full control of every aspect of the website.
+Instead of taking to some unfamiliar platform, it is always good to take it to a similar platform with more freedom.
 Thus comes WordPress.org.
-WordPress.org can be installed on your own hosting and there is almost infinite supply of themes and plugins for WordPress.org.
+WordPress.org can be installed on your own hosting and there is an almost infinite supply of themes and plugins for WordPress.org.
 The major challenge to accomplish this transition is to transfer the data you have on WordPress.com.
-Lets see –

-What are the preparation needed before you start the transition ?
+What is the preparation needed before you start the transition?

 Before you start with the migration you will need to consider the following :